CHARGE Partnership

 Please reach out to Andrew MacCalla at maccalla@CollectiveEnergyCo.com if you cannot find an answer to your question or you'd like to chat.

 If you have an existing generator, you can incorporate solar + storage and continue to use the generator, but now as the back up to the battery.
 In a power outage, the generator will only turn on if the battery drops to a low state of charge and is not being recharged fast enough from the solar.
-Utilizing an existing generator can extend the time you can remain open and operational during a power outage.
+Utilizing an existing generator can extend the time you can remain open and operational during a grid power outage.

 An Energy Service Agreement (ESA) is a common financing structure that lasts 5-20 years, depending on the goals of your health center.
-This is a turnkey solution where Collective Energy will arrange for the design, permitting, financing, and installation of a microgrid on the health center at no cost to the center.
+This is a turnkey solution where Collective Energy will arrange for the design, permitting, financing, and installation of a microgrid on your health center at no cost to the center.
 Collective Energy then sells the power generated by the system to the heath center at a fixed rate that is typically lower than the local utility’s retail rate.

 Learn More

-Copyright © 2023 CHARGE Partnership - All Rights Reserved.
+Copyright © 2025 CHARGE Partnership - All Rights Reserved.

 • Home